-2.3.1 NASA flight projects shall comply with planetary protection requirements appropriate to the mission PP category provided to them by the PPO.
+2.3.1 NASA flight projects shall comply with planetary protection requirements appropriate to the mission category provided to them by the PPO.
 A summary of implementation requirements is provided in Table 2.

-A. PP Category I Missions: Certification of a mission as PP Category I relieves a project of all further planetary protection requirements, including further documentation.
-Solar system missions/bodies classified as PP Category I are listed in Chapter 5.
+a.
+Category I Missions: Certification of a mission as Category I relieves a project of all further planetary protection requirements, including further documentation.
+Solar system missions/bodies classified as Category I are listed in Appendix C.

-B. PP Category II Missions: Planetary protection requirements are for documentation only, as detailed in section 2.7.
+b.
+Category II Missions: Planetary protection requirements are for documentation only, as detailed in section 2.7.
 Preparation of a brief Planetary Protection Plan is required for these flight projects in order to state intended or potential impact targets and detailing impact strategies.
 Projects will also provide Pre-and Post-Launch Reports and an End-of-Mission Report that will provide the location of impact, if such an event occurs.
-The combinations of solar system bodies and types of missions classified as PP Category II are listed in Chapter 5.
+The combinations of solar system bodies and types of missions classified as Category II are listed in Appendix C.

-C. PP Category III Missions: Planetary protection requirements consist of documentation as detailed in section 2.7 (generally more involved than PP Category II), review requirements in section 2.8, and some implementing procedures, including trajectory biasing, the use of cleanrooms during spacecraft assembly and testing, and possibly microbial reduction.
+c.
+Category III Missions: Planetary protection requirements consist of documentation as detailed in section 2.7 (more involved than Category II), review requirements in section 2.8, and some implementing procedures, including trajectory biasing, the use of cleanrooms during spacecraft assembly and testing, and possibly microbial reduction.
 An inventory of bulk constituent organics is required if the probability of impact is considered significant.
-The combinations of solar system bodies and types of missions classified as PP Category III are listed in Chapter 5.
-Detailed requirements and associated specification sheets for PP Category III missions to selected solar system bodies are set forth in Chapter 5 and Appendix D, respectively.
+The combinations of solar system bodies and types of missions classified as Category III are listed in Appendix C. Detailed requirements and associated specification sheets for Category III missions to selected solar system bodies are set forth in Appendices C and E, respectively.

-D. PP Category IV Missions: Planetary protection requirements include detailed documentation, listed in Section 2.7 (more involved than PP Category III), review requirements in section 2.8, and also include bioassays to enumerate the microbial burden, a probability of contamination analysis, an inventory of the bulk constituent organics, and an increased number of implementing procedures.
-These implementing procedures may include trajectory biasing, cleanrooms, microbial reduction, possible partial sterilization of the direct contact hardware and use of biobarriers to protect that hardware from recontamination, and, in some instances, system-level (lander/probe) sterilization.
-The combinations of solar system bodies and types of missions classified as PP Category IV are listed in Chapter 5.
-Detailed requirements and associated specification sheets for PP Category IV missions to selected solar system bodies are set forth in Chapter 5 and Appendix D, respectively.
+d.
+Category IV Missions: Planetary protection requirements include detailed documentation, listed in Section 2.7 (more involved than Category III), review requirements in section 2.8, and include bioassays to enumerate the microbial burden, a probability of contamination analysis, an inventory of the bulk constituent organics, and an increased number of implementing procedures.
+These implementing procedures may include trajectory biasing, cleanrooms, microbial reduction, possible partial sterilization of the direct contact hardware and a bioshield to protect that hardware from recontamination, and, in some instances, system level (lander/probe) sterilization.
+The combinations of solar system bodies and types of missions classified as Category IV are listed in Appendix C. Detailed requirements and associated specification sheets for Category IV missions to selected solar system bodies are set forth in Appendices C and E, respectively.

-E. PP Category V Missions: This PP category comprises all Earth-return missions.
+e.
+Category V Missions: This category comprises all Earth-return missions.
 The highest priority for these missions is the protection of the terrestrial system, which includes the Earth and the Moon.
 The Moon must be protected from the potential for backward contamination to retain freedom from planetary protection implementation requirements on Earth-Moon travel.
-PP Category V missions are designated either "Unrestricted Earth Return" for samples from solar system bodies deemed by scientific opinion to have no indigenous life forms; or "Restricted Earth Return" for samples from solar system bodies that may harbor indigenous life.
-Unrestricted Earth Return missions have PP requirements on the outbound phase only, corresponding to the PP category of that phase (typically PP Category I or II).
-Restricted Earth Return missions have PP requirements that encompass those for PP Category IV plus the continued monitoring of related project activities, studies, and research.
+Category V missions are designated either "Unrestricted Earth Return" for samples from solar system bodies deemed by scientific opinion to have no indigenous life forms; or "Restricted Earth Return" for samples from solar system bodies that may harbor indigenous life.
+Unrestricted Earth Return missions have PP requirements on the outbound phase only, corresponding to the category of that phase (typically Category I or II).
+Restricted Earth Return missions have PP requirements that encompass those for Category IV plus the continued monitoring of related project activities, studies, and research.
 Documentation requirements are detailed in section 2.7, and review requirements in section 2.8.
-Specific PP Category V requirements for selected solar system bodies are included in Chapter 5.
+Specific Category V requirements for selected solar system bodies are included in Appendix C.

 Table 2.
-Summary of Planetary Protection Implementation Requirements by Mission PP Category
+Summary of Planetary Protection Implementation Requirements by Mission Category